How to Enable Checkboxes in Windows 11 File Explorer

 Summary

 Using item check boxes is a great way to improve your workflow in Windows 11.
-Whether you are using a touchscreen or a standard mouse, this feature makes managing files much easier.
+Whether you are using a touchscreen or a standard mouse, this feature makes managing files much smoother.
 You can toggle this setting at any time via the View menu in File Explorer without needing special permissions.

 Why do checkboxes appear on all my files automatically?